Royston, Hertfordshire: History

 The hospital of St Nicholas was situated in the Cambridgeshire side of Royston.
 It was founded in about 1200 probably by Amphelise, a daughter of Richard the Chamberlain.
 In 1213 King John granted a fair to celebrate the feast of St Nicholas (8–9 May).
 The patronage of the hospital descended to Sir Giles Argentine, lord of the manor of Melbourn, who also held the patronage of the other hospital.
 In the 14th century, St Nicholas' Hospital was put under the same jurisdiction as that of St John and St Thomas, which were subsequently suppressed in 1547.

 The town having lost its monastic charter, the priory site was obtained by Robert Chester, a gentleman of the bedchamber to Henry VIII, who set up a market.
 Much of the town was given over to inns catering for travellers mainly travelling between London and York.
 After a visit in 1603, James VI and I decided to build a palace or hunting lodge in the town.

 William Cobbett mentions the town (somewhat gloomily) in his Rural Rides:

 After you quit Ware...the land grows by degrees poorer; the chalk lies nearer and nearer to the surface, till you come to the open common-fields within a few miles of Royston [which] is at the foot of this high poor land; or, rather in a dell, the open side of which looks towards the North.
 It is a common market town.
 Not mean, but having nothing of beauty about it...

 Royston had a local bank, called the Royston Bank, from about 1806 to 1896, when it merged into the grouping that became Barclays.
 It was founded by Edward King Fordham and others, and the business was run by the influential local Fordham family.

 A covered Corn Exchange was established on Market Hill 1829.

+On 8 March 1991 the high pressure natural gas network was connected directly to the network supplying homes in Royston.
+This led to a surge of gas into homes, causing several explosions and fires.
+Only one significant injury was reported.
+British Gas stated that human error was responsible.
+The Health and Safety Executive launched a prosecution of British Gas but this was later withdrawn.